bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 -------------------------------------------------------------
 Name                   Value
 ---------------------  --------------------------------------
-RadioTAG-Auth-Token    Either blank or a valid receiver token
+RadioTAG-Auth-Token    Either blank or a valid client token

 -------------------------------------------------------------